SebAlbert/bahndaten/README.md

 Copyright Sebastian Albert, 2016, all rights reserved.

-Derived data from the original data by DB Netz must be licensed CC-BY 4.0 international, see the link above.
+Derived data from the original data by DB Netz must respect the CC-BY 4.0 international with proper attribution, see the link above.